Spinal Cord Injury - SCI:

 Potency Hypothesis of Stem Cell Therapies

-Stem cells possess the potential to communicate with the immune cells that elicit the inflammation and by natural, so far not understood mechanisms may inhibit this immune-over-reaction.
+Stem cells possess the potential to communicate with immune cells that elicit the inflammation and by natural, so far not understood mechanisms may inhibit this immune-over-reaction.
 After halting the inflammatory reaction in damaged areas, stem cells have the ability to stimulate regeneration of tissue.
-Negative long-term effects similar to cortisone are not expected.
+Negative long-term effects similar to cortisone are not to be expected.
 The aim of a stem cell treatment is therefore, the fast relief of pain, the inhibition of inflammation and in the best cases to even support regeneration.
 The effect on regeneration has the highest chance of success when combined with intense, modern types of physiotherapy such as the HAL exoskeleton program.
 This can dramatically increase the quality of life, especially for patients with severe pain, as well as the movement duration and range.

 MSEC - Mesenchymal Stem Cell Secretome - Exosomes - Autologous

 Depending on the type of SCI we either treat patients with MSEC or BMC or a combination of both.
 MSEC (secretome, exosomes, EVs) of mesenchymal stem cells (MSC, AD-MSC, adipose-derived, fat-derived stem cells) which we harvest from the patients belly in a mini-liposuction (very brief and limited liposuction) under slight sedation is given intravenously and is meant to act more systemically.
-Worldwide, ANOVA is the first stem cell clinic to acquire legal permission form the responsible governmental authorities and therefore, offers high quality, safe and legally-controlled autologous (own) exosome-containing secretome.
+Worldwide, ANOVA is the first stem cell clinic to acquire legal permission from the responsible governmental authorities and therefore, offers high quality, safe and legally-controlled autologous (own) exosome-containing secretome.